Pati Regency

 Pati Regency (Pathi, ꦥꦛꦶ) is a regency (kabupaten) in the northeastern region of Central Java Province, on the island of Java in Indonesia.
-The regency covers an area of 1,503.68 km^{2}, on the coast of the Java Sea.
-It had a population of 1,193,202 at the 2010 census and 1,324,188 at the 2020 census, comprising 660,484 males and 663,704 females; the official estimate as of mid-2024 was 1,370,821 (comprising 684,293 males and 686,528 females).
+The regency covers an area of 1,572.90 km^{2}, on the coast of the Java Sea.
+It had a population of 1,193,202 at the 2010 census and 1,324,188 at the 2020 census, comprising 660,484 males and 663,704 females; the official estimate as of mid 2025 was 1,381,912 (comprising 689,964 males and 691,948 females).
 The administrative capital of Pati Regency is the town of Pati.

 Administrative districts

-The regency comprises twenty-one districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid-2024.
+The regency comprises twenty-one districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid 2025.
+For convenience, this is divided into two sectors, south and north of the Kali Godi River (with no administrative significance).
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 401 rural desa and 5 urban kelurahan - the latter all in Pati town district), and its postcode.